canonical/grafana-auth-interface/README.md

 ## Description

 This project contains libraries for the grafana-auth relationship.
-It contains both the provider and the requirer side of them.
+It contains both the provider and the requirer sides.

 > Warning: The charm located here is a placeholder charm and should not be packed nor deployed.